jaanli/jaan.io/_posts/blog/2017-08-11-how-does-physics-connect-machine-learning.md

 ### Connections: could tools from physics be useful in machine learning?

 Yes!
-The Gibbs-Bogoliubov-Feynman inequality was originally developed in physics and found its way to machine learning through Michael Jordan’s group at Berkeley.
+The Gibbs-Bogoliubov-Feynman inequality was originally developed in physics and found its way to machine learning through Michael Jordan’s group at MIT in the 90s.

 There seems to be a separate literature on constructing flexible families of distributions to approximate distributions.
 The replica trick, renormalization group theory, and others are just some topics that are beginning to make their way from statistical physics to machine learning.